 - b) a cumulative thesis consisting of published and/or unpublished papers which as a whole represent an achievement equivalent to a doctoral thesis according to a).
 Published papers must have been published in a peer-reviewed scientific journal, unpublished papers must have been successfully reviewed and accepted for publication by a peer-reviewed scientific journal.
 The rights of the doctoral commission to draw their decision on the acceptance or rejection of a cumulative work in accordance with Section 10 remains unaffected by these requirements.
 A cumulative thesis must include a general title covering the whole work, the details listed in Section 7, Paragraph 5, a list of titles of the individual papers, an introduction and connecting text that comprehensively interprets, evaluates and discusses the individual papers of the cumulative thesis. - (3) If a doctoral thesis according to Paragraph 2 has been written in cooperation with other scientists, the share of the doctoral candidate must be clearly identifiable and evaluable.
 The doctoral candidate is obliged to elaborate on her/his part in designing, carrying out and reporting on the research project in detail. - (4) The doctoral candidate must indicate every resource and aids she/he made use of and pledge to have authored her/his work independently and solely on this basis.
 The dissertation may not have been accepted or rejected in a previous doctoral procedure.
 In case of doubt, papers submitted in previous doctoral procedures must be presented for comparison purposes. - (5) The title page of the doctoral thesis must include the author's name, the name of the department, be designated as a doctoral thesis submitted to the Freie Universität Berlin, and state the year of submission.
 The names of the reviewers should be stated on the following page.
 The appendix must include summaries of the findings in German and English and if applicable a list of prior publications the findings presented in the thesis have been used for.
-A short CV of the doctoral candidate can be included in the appendix. - (6) The doctoral thesis must be submitted in six printed copies and one electronic copy.
-Every member of the doctoral commission shall be provided with one copy, one copy shall remain in the department and be archived.
-Prior publications of parts of the thesis have to be submitted as reprints in six copies as well.
-The doctoral thesis may be subject to screening for plagiarism, in which case data protection must be guaranteed at all times.
+A short CV of the doctoral candidate can be included in the appendix. - (6) The doctoral thesis must be submitted in digital form and at least one printed copy.
+The doctoral candidate shall submit one further printed copy for every member of the doctoral commission upon their request.
+One printed copy shall remain in the department and be archived.
+Prior publications of parts of the thesis have to be submitted as reprints or copies in the same form and numbers.
+The doctoral thesis may be subject to screening for plagiarism and inadmissible automated text generation, in which case data protection must be guaranteed.